 5 Biggest Differences Between Eating and Smoking Cannabis

 Which is the better experience?
 Eating or smoking your cannabis?
-“Better” is in the mind of the user, but the experiences are clearly different.
-They’ll both get you high in different ways, and there is no reason you cannot do both.
+"Better" is in the user's mind, but the experiences differ.
+They'll both get you high in various ways, and there is no reason you cannot do both.

-It’s certainly easier to smoke than it is to prepare a recipe, but there are at least five bigger differences between eating and smoking cannabis.
+It's certainly easier to smoke than it is to prepare a recipe, but there are at least five more significant differences between eating and smoking cannabis.

 Absorption:

-Edibles, on the other hand, take longer to process in the liver tempting users to unwisely increase the dose.
-The liver processes the THC into 11-hydroxy-THC which produces a much more intense high, and this complicates the dosing, too.
+Edibles, on the other hand, take longer to process in the liver, tempting users to increase the dose unwisely.
+The liver processes the THC into 11-hydroxy-THC, which produces a much more intense high, and this complicates the dosing, too.

 Duration:

-Depending on the individual’s physical constitution, the smoked grass hits sooner while the edible takes from 30-minutes to two hours to hit and lasts much longer, a subtler stable high.
-Compared to the inhaled cannabis, edibles deliver a smaller concentration of cannabinoids to the user’s neuro-chemistry thus delaying the effects.
+Depending on the individual's physical constitution, the smoked grass hits sooner, while the edible grass takes from 30 minutes to two hours to hit and lasts much longer, delivering a subtler, stable high.
+Compared to inhaled cannabis, edibles deliver a more minor concentration of cannabinoids to the user's neurochemistry, thus delaying the effects.

 Dosage:

 Inhaled cannabis produces a quick buzz, and with experience, users come to know what they want in terms of an effect.
 They can raise or lower the dose to suit their taste for high.
-At the same time, they run the risk of reaching a level of tolerance where they want something more or something different.
-And, there are enough strains out there to vary the palate.
+At the same time, they risk reaching a tolerance level where they want something more or something different.
+And there are enough strains out there to vary the palate.

-The wide variety of edibles – from candies to bake goods – lets you consume your ganja casually and discretely during the day and in environments where the prohibit smoking.
+The wide variety of edibles – from candies to baked goods – lets you consume your ganja casually and discretely during the day and in environments where they prohibit smoking.

 Temptation:

 The cost of cannabis has a leveling influence on smokers.
-They are likely to smoke with others, but they are also likely to limit their reputation because the grass doesn’t come cheap.
-Like it or not, they are aware of the cost of each joint they burn.
+They are likely to smoke with others, but their reputation is also limited because the grass isn't cheap.
+Like it or not, they know the cost of each joint they burn.

 Experienced consumers recommend starting small and being patient.
-If 10 milligrams are a standard norm, you can portion foods with larger doses.
-Trouble is that once you prepare a recipe, it is not clear what the potency is or where it lies.
+If 10 milligrams are standard, you can portion foods with larger doses.
+The trouble is that once you prepare a recipe, it is unclear what the potency is or where it lies.

 In many cases, commercially sold edibles come in small packages of five or ten pieces, a caution not to indulge too much too soon.

 Edibles do not provide or cause you the harsh sensation and effects of smoking.
-There is no cough, no smoke-related aftertaste, or potential damage to the lungs, tongue, or gums.
+No cough, smoke-related aftertaste, or potential lung, tongue, or gum damage exists.
 They are, therefore, a preferred option for those with asthma, allergies, or respiratory problems.

 Edibles come in many forms besides the proverbial brownies.
-In addition to the candies, lozenges, and beverages, cannabis can be a core ingredient in soups, breads, pastries, and more.
-Cannabis butters, oils, and grains can supplement granola, salads, and smoothies.
+In addition to candies, lozenges, and beverages, cannabis can be a core ingredient in soups, breads, pastries, and more.
+Cannabis butter, oils, and grains can supplement granola, salads, and smoothies.

-This is a great solace to medical patients who may have difficulty with appetite, nausea, or swallowing.
-The longer lasting effect is a great help to those suffering from chronic pain, problems related to AIDS and following chemotherapy, and autoimmune conditions like arthritis, Lupus, and Chron’s disease.
+This is a great solace to medical patients with an appetite, nausea, or swallowing difficulty.
+The longer-lasting effect is an excellent help to those suffering from chronic pain, problems related to AIDS and following chemotherapy, and autoimmune conditions like arthritis, Lupus, and Chron's disease.

 The takeaway